flywind2/reading-list/tools-for-bioinformatics.md

 **rplot**
 A Java 2D plotting library inspired by gnuplot
 [Author: Daniel Castillo-Secilla, Juan Manuel Galvez, Francisco Manuel Ortuno, Luis Javier Herrera and Ignacio Rojas.]:

+### **Pan-Cancer Analysis of Whole Genomes**
+[Pan-Cancer Analysis of Whole Genomes](https://www.nature.com/immersive/d42859-020-00001-y/index.html),A collection of research and related content from the ICGC/TCGA consortium on whole‑genome sequencing and integrative analysis of cancer